sklykov/multip_wins_bpc/README.md

 # multip_wins_bpc

-Here is the boilerplate code for creation of several UIs communicating with each other and running on separate threads / processes
+Here is the boilerplate code for creation of several GUI-based scripts communicating with each other and running on separate threads / processes.